-Article 88 of the Solvency II Directive, makes it clear that subordinated debt can be included in basic own funds rather than ancillary own funds.
+Article 88 of the Solvency II Directive makes it clear that subordinated debt can be included in basic own funds rather than ancillary own funds.
 However, classification of subordinated debt as Tier 1, 2 or 3 basic own funds will depend on the specific features of the subordinated debt instrument.
-Based on draft versions of the Delegated Acts, it is expected that paid-in subordinated liabilities will be classified as Tier 1 basic own funds provided they meet certain criteria.
-Although the Delegated Acts have not yet been finalised, it is expected that the requirements will be as set out Appendix 2.
-For subordinated debt to be classified as Tier 2, the criteria are similar to the Tier 1 classification criteria except that the requirements on the duration of the debt instrument and the incentives to repay early have been relaxed somewhat, as outlined in section Appendix 2.
+Based on the Delegated Act, paid-in subordinated liabilities will be classified as Tier 1 basic own funds provided they meet certain criteria.
+For subordinated debt to be classified as Tier 2, the criteria are similar to the Tier 1 classification criteria except that the requirements on the duration of the debt instrument and the incentives to repay early have been relaxed somewhat, as outlined in Appendix 2.

 Undertakings who wish to issue subordinated debt instruments that are classified as Tier 1 or Tier 2 own funds under Solvency II should ensure that the instruments meet the specific requirements.
 Undertakings should focus on the duration of the debt and/or on the ability to include a limited step-up clause if they wish to differentiate between Tier 1 and Tier 2 own funds.
 For example, a subordinated debt instrument with a fixed duration of greater than 30 years would be classified as Tier 1 own funds but a duration of less than 30 years (but greater than 10 years) would be classified as Tier 2 own funds, all other things being equal.

 Many of the subordinated debt instruments issued in the past did not comply with the criteria to be classified as Tier 1 or Tier 2 capital.
-However, the transitional arrangements outlined in section 5.2 above will ensure that insurers will still be able to use these to support capital requirements during the transitional phase at least.
+However, the transitional arrangements outlined in Section 5.2 above will ensure that insurers will still be able to use these to support capital requirements during the transitional phase at least.
 The criteria set out in the Solvency II Directive for Tier 1 and Tier 2 classification are expected to remove some of the perceived weaknesses in current subordinated debt instruments and improve the quality of these capital instruments.
 For example, insurers will need regulatory approval to pay coupons or redeem principal and default events will not be triggered in the instance where coupon or redemption payments are stopped by the regulator.

-5.5.
+6.4.
 QUALITY VERSUS COST